-- View current alert actions settings and set the alert actions that you want to be performed in the event that a fan returns a warning or failure value. - View current SNMP trap alert thresholds and set the alert threshold levels for fans.
-The selected traps are triggered if the system generates a corresponding event at the selected severity level.
+- View current alert actions settings and set the alert actions that you want to be performed in the event that a fan returns a warning or failure value. - Set the alert threshold levels for fans.

 Firmware

 Click the Firmware object to manage your system firmware.
 Firmware consists of programs or data that have been written to ROM.
 Firmware can boot and operate a device.
 Each controller contains firmware that helps provide the controller's functionality.
 The Firmware object action window can have the following tab, depending on the user's group privileges: Properties.